numerica-ideas/community/terraform/terraform-module/README.md

 #### Outputs

-Our EC2 instance module exposes the instance ID as an output in `outputs.tf`:
+Our EC2 instance module exposes the public IP address of the instance as an output in `outputs.tf`

 ```hcl
 output "instance_ip" {